Etymology of Aberdeen: -deen end element

 The second element is more contentious.
 It probably refers to Devona, which is a name of one or both of the Rivers Don and Dee, which may also have Brythonic etymologies (note also the River Dee, Wales).

 Scottish Gaelic

 Although the north east variety of Scottish Gaelic has died out, it was present in the region (cf. Book of Deer) for centuries, as is attested to by Goidelic placenames in the region such as Inverurie, Banchory, Kincorth and Balgownie and was spoken as recently as 1984 (Braemar).

 The Scottish Gaelic name for Aberdeen is Obar Dheathain (/gd/).

 Greek and Latin sources

 In 146 AD, Ptolemy wrote that in Celtic times a city named Dēoúana (Δηούανα), commonly latinized as Devana, was the capital of the ancient tribal area Taexali (Ταιξάλοι, Taixáloi).
-However, although Devana is usually attributed to Aberdeen there is a possibility the capital could have been Barmekyne Hill in Banffshire.
+However, although Devana is usually attributed to Aberdeen there is a possibility the capital could have been Barmekyne Hill in Echt,_Aberdeenshire.
 The general surmise is that the name Devana refers to a river name.
 However, there is no consensus which river could be meant, as there are several river names resonating with the Graeco-Roman Devana: